Skip to Content

 Trainers often swim horses recovering from an injury because it is a very gentle way for these animals to get back into shape without putting too much stress on muscles or bones that may still be healing.

-4. Horses can’t burp or vomit.
+4. Horses Can’t Vomit or Burp.

 Horses can eat and drink without any problems.
 If they have an upset stomach, it will come out of their back end or not at all.
 Horses cannot vomit because they don’t have the reflex muscle that we use for vomiting.